ClementineCttn/MetaZipf/README.md

 direct link to the reference cited as the source of data

-NITSCH2005:

-‚Äú1‚Äù if the reference was included in the meta-analysis performed in NItsch2005, ‚Äú0‚Äù otherwise.

 Missing references from Nitsch2005:

 Zipf1949 : no access to the book,

-Allen1954 : no access to the journal volume, Lasuen1967 : no access to the journal volume, Lagopoulos : no access to the journal volume, deVries1984 : no access to the book, Eaton/Eckstein1997 : the regressions of the paper are multi criteria and not comparable to the ones reported here, davis/Weinstein2002: the regression is performed on population density and not comparable to the ones reported here.
+Allen1954 : no access to the journal volume,

+Lasuen1967 : no access to the journal volume,

+Lagopoulos : no access to the journal volume,

+deVries1984 : no access to the book,

+Eaton/Eckstein1997 : the regressions of the paper are multi criteria and not comparable to the ones reported here,

+davis/Weinstein2002: the regression is performed on population density and not comparable to the ones reported here.

 LITERATURE REVIEWED (in progress):

 Allen, G. R. (1954).
-The ‚Äòcourbe des populations:‚Äôa Further Analysis.
+The "courbe des populations:", Äôa Further Analysis.
 Bulletin of the Oxford University Institute of Statistics, 16, 179-189.

 Alperovich, G. (1989).
 The distribution of city size: A sensitivity analysis.
 Journal of Urban Economics, 25(1), 93-102.